syncfusion-content/xamarin.android-docs/xamarin-android/System-Requirements.md

 ---
 layout: post
-title: System Requirements | Xamarin.Android | Syncfusion
+title: System Requirements in Xamarin.Android - Syncfusion
-description: Describes about system requirements to install the Syncfusion Xamarin Components and list of supported platforms.
+description: Checkout and learn here all about the system requirements needed to use Syncfusion Xamarin.Android Components.
 platform: Xamarin.Android
 control: Introduction
 documentation: ug
 ---

-# System Requirements for Xamarin.Android
+# System requirements for Xamarin.Android Components

 The system requirements for using our Syncfusion Xamarin platform are as follows